selemondev/nuxt-ui-vue/README.md

 <p align="center">
-<h1 align="center">NuxtLabs-UI-Vue</h1>
+<h1 align="center">Nuxt UI Vue</h1>
 </p>

 ## Features

 - 🦾 **TypeScript Support** - Built with TypeScript in mind and from the ground up.
 - 🔥 **Icon** - Use any icon from [Iconify](https://icones.netlify.app/) in your project from your favourite icon set.
--  🛠️ **On Demand Import** - NuxtLabs-UI-Vue comes with an intelligent resolver that automatically imports only used components.
+-  🛠️ **On Demand Import** - Nuxt UI Vue comes with an intelligent resolver that automatically imports only used components.
-- ⚡️ **Powerful Tools** - NuxtLabs-UI-Vue is built on top of powerful tools such as TailwindCss, VueUse, Headless UI etc.
+- ⚡️ **Powerful Tools** - Nuxt UI Vue is built on top of powerful tools such as TailwindCss, VueUse, Headless UI etc.
 - 🎨 **Themeable** - Customize any component to match your brand and style.

 ## Getting Started

-Add `NuxtLabs-UI-Vue` to your project by running one of the following commands:
+Add `Nuxt UI Vue` to your project by running one of the following commands:

 ```bash